open-access-policies/streaming/_security_policies/sec_pol_008.md

 ### 1. Objective

-The objective of this policy is to establish a systematic approach for identifying, assessing, prioritizing, and remediating security vulnerabilities across [Company Name]'s video streaming platform infrastructure, applications, and systems to maintain a strong security posture and protect against cyber threats.
+This policy establishes a systematic approach for identifying, assessing, prioritizing, and remediating security vulnerabilities across [Company Name]'s video streaming platform infrastructure, applications, and systems.
+The framework ensures continuous protection against cyber threats while maintaining operational excellence through proactive vulnerability management practices.
+This strategic approach enables rapid response to emerging security risks and maintains platform reliability for our global user base.

 ### 2. Scope

-This policy applies to all information systems, applications, network devices, and infrastructure components that support the video streaming platform, including production, staging, and development environments.
-It covers all employees, contractors, and third parties responsible for system maintenance, security, and vulnerability remediation.
+This policy encompasses all information systems, applications, network devices, and infrastructure components that support the video streaming platform, including production, staging, and development environments.
+Coverage extends to all employees, contractors, and third parties responsible for system maintenance, security, and vulnerability remediation.
+The policy framework applies to both cloud-based and on-premises infrastructure components, ensuring comprehensive protection across our entire technology ecosystem.

 ### 3. Policy

 **3.1 Vulnerability Identification**

-The Company shall maintain comprehensive vulnerability identification capabilities:
-- Automated vulnerability scanning tools for all network-accessible systems
-- Regular penetration testing by qualified security professionals
-- Security code reviews and static application security testing (SAST)
-- Dynamic application security testing (DAST) for web applications
-- Container and cloud infrastructure vulnerability assessments
-- Threat intelligence integration to identify emerging vulnerabilities
-- Internal and external vulnerability scans must be conducted at least quarterly and after any significant change in the network
+The Company must maintain automated vulnerability scanning tools for all network-accessible systems.
+The Company must ensure regular penetration testing by qualified security professionals.
+The Company must conduct security code reviews and static application security testing (SAST).
+The Company must perform dynamic application security testing (DAST) for web applications.
+The Company must execute container and cloud infrastructure vulnerability assessments.
+The Company must integrate threat intelligence to identify emerging vulnerabilities.
+The Company must conduct internal and external vulnerability scans at least quarterly and after any significant change in the network.

 **3.2 Vulnerability Assessment and Prioritization**

-All identified vulnerabilities must be assessed and prioritized:
-- Risk-based prioritization considering exploitability, impact, and business criticality
-- Enhanced priority for vulnerabilities affecting user data or platform availability
-- Special consideration for vulnerabilities in content delivery systems
-- Integration with threat intelligence to identify actively exploited vulnerabilities
-- Regular reassessment of vulnerability priorities based on changing threat landscape
+All identified vulnerabilities must utilize risk-based prioritization considering exploitability, impact, and business criticality with enhanced priority for vulnerabilities affecting user data or platform availability, special consideration for vulnerabilities in content delivery systems, and integration with threat intelligence to identify actively exploited vulnerabilities including regular reassessment of vulnerability priorities based on changing threat landscape.

 **3.3 Remediation Timelines**